-- Wash with tap water and laboratory grade, non-phosphate detergent, using a brush if necessary to remove particulate matter and surface films. - Rinse with tap water. - Rinse with a solution of 5% sodium hypochlorite (neutralizes mustard). - Rinse with de-ionized water. - Air dry. - Wrap with aluminum foil, or seal in plastic bag.
+- Wash with tap water and laboratory grade, non-phosphate detergent, using a brush if necessary to remove particulate matter and surface films.

+- Rinse with tap water.

+- Rinse with de-ionized water.

+- Air dry.

+- Wrap with aluminum foil, or seal in plastic bag.